Beyond People-Pleasing

 About the Learning Lab

-The Learning Lab is designed to offer both depth and digestion: time to learn from trusted voices, space to reflect, and a return to community for integration.
-Rather than rushing toward change, this format invites thoughtful awareness, shared inquiry, and realistic shifts that unfold over time—held and led by Frank as host.
+The Learning Lab is designed to offer both depth and digestion: time to learn from trusted voices and space to reflect.
+Rather than rushing toward change, this format invites thoughtful awareness and realistic shifts that unfold over time, held and led by Frank as host.

 Frequently Asked Questions (FAQ)